Sentimental ballad: Power ballads

-When grunge appeared as a counterpoint to the excesses of 1980s hard rock and glam metal, one of the distinctions of the grunge style was the absence of power ballads; however, songs in its subgenre post-grunge included ballads.
+When grunge appeared as a counterpoint to the excesses of 1980s hard rock and glam metal, one of the distinctions of the grunge style was the absence of power ballads; however, some songs from this era such as "Rooster" by Alice in Chains (1992), which Ned Raggett described as the band's "own particular approach" to the style, and "Black Hole Sun" by Soundgarden (1994) have been described using this term, and songs in its subgenre post-grunge included ballads.

 Latin ballad

 Latin ballad refers to the ballad derived from bolero that originated in the early-1960s in Latin America and Spain.

 One of the most well-known Latin ballad singers of the 1970s and 1980s was José José.
 Known as "El Principe de La Cancion" (The Prince of the Song), he sold over 40 million albums in his career and became a huge influence to later ballad singers such as Cristian Castro, Alejandro Fernández, Nelson Ned, Manuel Mijares and Lupita D'Alessio.